Purpose

 • The criterion of cleanliness > counting of residual microorganisms.

-• The nature and amount of the dirt > dirt is all unwanted substances that are on an object such as fats, proteins, carbohydrates or other contaminants that are sometimes difficult to remove by heating (polymerization of fats, denaturation of proteins, carbonization of carbohydrates).
+• The nature and amount of the dirt > dirt is all unwanted substances that are on an object such as fats, proteins, or other contaminants that are sometimes difficult to remove by heating (polymerization of fats, denaturation of proteins, carbonization of carbohydrates).
 Particle size, viscosity, wetting effect, aw value, solubility and reactivity of the dirt with the surface are also important.

 • The nature of the surface (smoothness, hardness, porosity, accessibility, corrosion resistance, wettability, chemical reactivity) >the earth surface, together with the position of the surface (vertical/horizontal) largely determines the effectiveness of the cleaning.